Updated on August 12, 2025

 - Cannot own agricultural land, farmhouses, or plantations in India.

-Using OCI Card as Identification
+Using an OCI Card as Identification

 State governments and authorities must accept the OCI registration booklet as valid identification for services.

-Renewal and Reissuance of OCI Cards
+Renewal and Reissuance of OCI Card

 When to Update the OCI Card